Western Himalayan subalpine conifer forests: Fauna

 About 285 species of birds have been recorded in this ecoregion, including 9 endemic species and a number of birds that are sensitive to habitat disturbance and therefore likely to be vulnerable to further forest clearance.
 These include the Koklass pheasant (Pucrasia macrolopha), western tragopan (Tragopan melanocephalus), and the Himalayan monal (Lophophorus impejanus).

 Threats and conservation

 Despite being relatively thinly populated some seventy percent of the conifer forest has been cleared or degraded, partly to make way for terrace cultivation.
 However it still contains some of the least disturbed forests in the western Himalayas.
-Protected areas that contain areas of conifer forest include Great Himalayan National Park and Rupi Bhabha Sanctuary in Himachal Pradesh, Kishtwar National Park in Jammu and Kashmir, Gangotri National Park and Govind Pashu Vihar Wildlife Sanctuary in Uttarakhand, all in India, and Royal Dhorpatan Hunting Reserve in Nepal.
+Protected areas that contain areas of conifer forest include Great Himalayan National Park and Rupi Bhabha Sanctuary in Himachal Pradesh, Kishtwar National Park in Jammu and Kashmir, Gangotri National Park and Govind Pashu Vihar Wildlife Sanctuary in Uttarakhand, all in India, as well as Royal Dhorpatan Hunting Reserve in Nepal, Ayubia National Park and Machiara National Park in Pakistan.
 A particular threat comes from disturbance of nesting birds during the collection of morel mushrooms in spring.

+Forest dominated by Pinus wallichiana in Kaghan Valley.

 Extraction of firewood for heating among rural populations in Pakistan has degraded forests at some locations.